 Capital One Lounge DFW (best credit card lounge)

-The Capital One Lounge DFW recently opened, and is simply spectacular.
+The Capital One Lounge DFW opened in late 2021, and is simply spectacular.
 It has beautiful design, innovative amenities, a great food & drink selection (including grab & go food, cold brew, and more), and exceptional service (especially from Rumana).
-There are several more Capital One Lounges on the way, and I can’t wait to see this network expand.
+The Capital One Lounge network has grown since then, with the opening of lounges in Denver (DEN) and Washington (IAD).
 Amex Centurion Lounges are great, but I do think Capital One has the edge as of now in terms of quality.

-American Flagship First Dining JFK (best first class lounge)
+American & British Airways Chelsea Lounge JFK (best first class lounge)

 United Polaris Lounge SFO (best business class lounge)